 Make sure to stop by SoundYard.
 The interactive art installation contains giant metal rods which, when activated by motion sensors, produces a sound with a striking resemblance to the sounds of metal once heard from the shipyards.
 Children and adults alike can enjoy moving within the structure, filling the air with nostalgic sounds from over a century ago.
 What an innovative way to bring the industrial past to life!

 Great news for you early birds - we have a special Early Riser offer available when visiting the Titanic Experience and SS Nomadic!
 An adult ticket is just £16.50 (saving £5) and children’s ticket is £8.50 (saving £1.50) when booking a timeslot from 9am – 9.50am for the month of September.

-So, why not make the most of those bright early mornings and head to Titanic Belfast this summer!
+So, why not make the most of those bright early mornings and head to Titanic Belfast this autumn!

 We’re looking forward to welcoming you to Titanic Belfast soon!
 Here's how your itinerary currently looks.